3MFConsortium/spec_securecontent/README.md

 This repository contains the Secure Content Extension that extends the 3MF 3D Manufacturing Format Core specification.

-This extensions provides additional support for providing securing content by encrypting 3MF content in separate files in the OPC package, and provides to the target consumers for decrypting them.
+This extension describes the encryption mechanism to protect the 3MF content files (OPC parts), and it should be used in coordination with other 3MF extensions that refer to content stored in different OPC parts: models, textures, etc.